 Clearance of surface soil was monitored in Areas 1 and 2 (mainly the concrete batching plant and underground water tank location) which is around 60% of the actual bulk earthwork.
 All monitoring areas were investigated after vegetation clearance and no archaeological material was identified.
 A thirty minute video of the works was recorded.
-No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006).

-- 5.4.4 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme could be further delay to next dry season.
-Under the EP requirement, construction works within the buffer zone area is restricted within the November to March.
-As no temporary bridge was being constructed within the Streams B and C buffer zone areas, no construction work at southern part of Kau Sai Chau is expected unless the successfully application for the Variation of EP. - 5.4.5 The Variation of Environmental Permit for the construction of temporary crossings at Stream B2 was approved on 18th August 2006.
-Construction of haul road and temporary crossings at Stream B were started from 22nd August 2006 during this reporting month.
-Bulk earthwork at concerned watching brief area will be commenced in late September 2006 after haul road formation.
-Archaeological watching brief monitoring will resumed on next reporting month.
+No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006). - 5.4.4 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme was commended in early September 2006 after the completion of temporary bridges construction at Streams B1 and B2.
+Vegetation clearance was started in early September at Holes 11, 12 and 16.
+Haul road formation was also completed at Holes 11, 12, 14 (partially), 15 (partially) and 16.
+Bulk earthwork at concerned watching brief area was started at Hole 11 in mid-September 2006.
+Archaeological watching brief monitoring has resumed during this reporting month.